allistairlee/Google-IT-Automation-with-Python-Professional-Certificate/Course 2 - Using Python to Interact with the Operating System/Week 2 - Managing Files with Python/README.md

 * A lot of programs are capable of exporting data as CSV files, such as spreadsheet applications like Microsoft Excel or Google Sheets.
 * It can actually be helpful to think of a CSV file like it's a spreadsheet, where each line corresponds to a row and each comma separated field corresponds to a column.

+### Reading CSV Files
+* CSV files are stored in plaintext.
+* Each line in a CSV file generally represents a single data record.
+* Each field in that record is separated by a comma, with the contents of the field stored between the commas.
+* CSV module is used to parse a CSV file, with reader function, csv.reader().

+### Generating CSV
+* This uses the writer function of the CSV module, csv.writer().

+### Reading and Writing CSV Files with Dictionaries
+* This uses a slightly different reader of the CSV module, using DictReader, csv.DictReader().
+  * This reader turns each row of the data in a CSV file into a dictionary.
+  * We can then access the data by using the column names instead of the position in the row.

+---

 ## Credit
 * [Coursera - Using Python to Interact with the Operating System - Week 2 - Managing Files with Python](https://www.coursera.org/learn/python-operating-system/home/week/2)